-Occupational Therapy Major
+Occupational Therapy at Etown

 Elizabethtown College offers a combined Bachelor of Science in Health Science with the Master of Science in Occupational Therapy program that requires five years of academic study and six months of clinical fieldwork.
 The college also offers a combined Bachelor of Science in Health Science degree with the entry-level Doctorate degree in Occupational Therapy that requires six years of academic study, six months of clinical fieldwork, and a capstone experience.

 Our personal and friendly atmosphere and small student to faculty ratio promotes individualized attention, and ensures you’ll build your foundational base as well as mentoring relationships while at Etown College!